Moonstroke/cyano/README.md

 viable (although utterly redundant).
 Here is a set of evolutions I have in mind for the program, some of which shorter-term than others.

-- Achieving a stable version 1.0

-  This is probably more a spiritual guideline than a concrete goal; it depends on me only to decide when to officially put the version tag out, but I want to be entirely satisfied with the state of the project for that.
 - OpenGL implementation

   I am working locally on a version backed with OpenGL for the rendering, it